Board and CEO

 Brendan is an accomplished senior executive and has substantial experience across the public and private sector.

-He has managed the State’s $80 million Betterment Fund, helping to improve the State’s infrastructure resilience and has been led a multi-disciplinary team to in the assessment, delivery and acquittal of the more than $13 billion program of reconstruction works being administered by the QRA.
+He has managed the State’s $80 million Betterment Fund, helping to improve the State’s infrastructure resilience and has led a multi-disciplinary team in the assessment, delivery and acquittal of the more than $13 billion program of reconstruction works being administered by the QRA.

 Brendan received a highly commended award for Project Manager of the Year at the 2015 Australian Institute of Project Management awards.